paybygroup/docs/contents/pbgapis.md

 <br><br>
 <p id="invitees_index"></p>
 ## Invitees
-Call for querying PayByGroup about users associated with a existing group purchase.
+Call for querying PayByGroup about users associated with an existing group purchase.

 **RESPONSE**
-  Returns a hash with `invitees` array containig an info hash for each invitee account.
+  Returns a hash with `invitees` array containing an info hash for each member of the group.

   Each user info hash contains:

   - `id` -- an integer that uniquely identifies this invitee 'slot'.
-This id will be unique across all invitees across all group purchases managed by PayByGroup
+This id will be unique across all invitees across all group purchases.
   - `user_id ` -- an integer that uniquely identifies this user.
 This will be unique to all users using PayByGroup.
-  - `user_email` -- the current email address for this invitee.
+  - `user_email` -- the current email address for this user.
-  - `role` -- the current role of this inivitee.
+  - `role` -- the current role of this invitee.
 'ORGANIZER' or 'INVITEE'.
-  - `status` -- the current status of this inivitee.
+  - `status` -- the current status of this invitee.
 One of the following: 'INVITED', 'ACCEPTED', 'WITHDRAWN'.

 Example results: